jeeeem/lvim/README.md

 - Learn
   - How extending treesitter queries works
   - Integrate chezmoi tool
+  - research which is better asyncrun.vim vs overseer.nvim

 - General
   - configure tmp-tabnine to use different OS